– B.L. Freeborn (c) 2013, updated Nov. 2018

 Divide by 4 and obtain 5278?
 The number of feet in a mile is 5280.
 If we work this backwards 4 x 5280 = 21,120.
 I will leave you to ponder that.

 But perhaps we have been too technical and they meant us to add the 21 and 12 to get 33.
 Does 33 mean anything special?
 As a matter of fact it does.
-It is an important part of “The Deep Mystery.”
+It is one of the often repeated numbers.

 So let us go one step further.
 If they had an alphabet, then what language did they speak?